The guest experience, followed by their reviews and therefore your online reputation, are the most important aspect in the Hospitality Industry.

 From the moment a reservation is made, the guest checks-in, until checks-out, you have to think about every single touch-point.

-You know how complex is the operation at a hotel: Front Desk, Maintenance, Housekeeping, Room Service, F&B, Guest Relation, Valet, and the list goes on.
+You know how complex the operation at a hotel is: Frontdesk, Maintenance, Housekeeping, Room Service, F&B, Guest Relations, Valet, and the list goes on and on.

-All needs to be very well synchronized in order to be successful and efficient.
+All need to be very well synchronized in order to be successful and efficient.

 2. Reduce your response times

 Improve the customer experience by reducing the response times to their requests.

 Avoid chat tools that are not integrated with your current systems and where you still need to track manually if the request is being taken care of and distribute manually the tasks to each of the responsible departments.

 The Guest in Touch module allows your guests to request housekeeping services (extra towels, set DND, Make Up Room, more amenities, etc.) and register incidents through a web app that can be used on the desktop or mobile.